zircote/homebrew-git-adr/README.md

 ## Issues

-For issues with the formula, please open an issue in this repository.
+For issues with a formula (installation, updates), please open an issue in this repository.

-For issues with git-adr itself, please open an issue at [zircote/git-adr](https://github.com/zircote/git-adr/issues).
+For issues with the tools themselves, please open an issue in the respective project repository.